SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Methodology

 After summarizing the behavior instances, we proceed to extract the semantics of the behavior instances.
 Recall that each behavior instance consists of audit events, whose semantics have been represented using high-dimensional vectors in an embedding matrix.
 We then naturally derive the semantics of the behavior instances by combining the partitions of the behavior instances.
 Additionally, natural language summaries of the behavior instances are generated to provide textual information for the semantics.
 To obtain the semantic representation of the final combined behavior instances, a simple approach is to aggregate the text summaries of the constituent events with the embedding vectors.
 However, this method is not suitable when the text summaries are too long, as it would cause the summaries and vectors to have a biased influence on the final judgment of the large language model, whereas they should actually contribute equally.
 Therefore, to further simplify the behavior summaries, we integrate the noise events in the behavior.

-\textbf{Noise events.} It is also known as trivial events, are file operations that are periodically executed by an operation.
-Examples of such events include those used for file edit history caching \textit{(vim, write, .viminfo)} and for shell program settings \textit{(bash, read, /etc/profile)}.
-We classify trivial events as noise events because they are related to system routines rather than specific behaviors.
-Typically, trivial events have two characteristics: (a) they always occur for a given action, and (b) their occurrence order is fixed.
-To identify and filter them, we first enumerate all possible operations that a program can perform.
-We find that the vast majority of trivial events mainly involve reading and writing specific files, which are meaningless in themselves.
-Therefore, we add Read-List and Write-List nodes at the beginning of each behavior graph, then extract the trivial events from the graph and uniformly add them to the labels of these two nodes.
-We note that NODEMERGE \cite{tang2018nodemerge} first proposed identifying common events (i.e., data access patterns) to reduce data.
-However, it focuses on file read operations during process initialization (e.g., loading libraries and retrieving configurations).
-In contrast, SmartGuard targets all types of file operations in more general operations.
+\textbf{Noise events.} Trivial events, such as routine file operations for edit history caching (\textit{vim, write, .viminfo}) or shell configuration reading (\textit{bash, read, /etc/profile}), are considered noise due to their periodic and system-routine nature rather than specific user behaviors.
+These events typically occur predictably and in a fixed order.
+To filter them, we identify all possible operations of a program, observe that most trivial events involve meaningless file reads/writes, and aggregate them under Read-List and Write-List nodes within the behavior graph.
+Unlike NODEMERGE \cite{tang2018nodemerge}, which focuses only on read operations during process initialization, our approach targets trivial events across all file operation types in general executions.

 After denoising the behavior instances, the same noise behaviors will no longer appear in the event behavior summaries, significantly shortening the length of the text summaries without affecting the expression of key information.
 In the embeddings of the behaviors, although there are Read-List and Write-List nodes that can express certain trivial event semantics, they do not affect the importance of the overall behavior embeddings.